Backend Documentation

 - JWT token verification using

-- Role-based access control middleware
+aws-jwt-verify - Role-based access control middleware

 - User information extraction from tokens